What Are Merchant Accounts And How Do They Work?

 Because many merchant account services will not work with high-risk merchants, it may be necessary to work with a specialized account provider who can run a more thorough approval process.

-Just like a regular merchant account, high-risk account providers offer credit card processing, integrations with payment gateways, and accept a range of payment methods.
-However, they typically charge a higher monthly minimum fee and/or per transaction fee to cover the additional due diligence or security measures.
+Just like a regular merchant account, high-risk account providers offer credit card processing, integrations with payment gateways and accept a range of payment methods.
+They typically charge a higher fee to cover the additional due diligence and may require the submission of enhanced data (Level 2/3) to help merchants qualify for better interchange rates on corporate card transactions.

 Mobile merchant accounts